zbreeden/FourTwentyAnalytics/README.md

 -**Developmental Funnels**
  - `scrolls/`: A collection of creative writing scrolls meant as a idea generator for the suitekeeper.

+--

 ## Orbitals

 - Elemental System Creed

->>The Elemental System is the epicenter of the constellation — the force that keeps every star aligned.
+>> ⚛️ The Elemental System is the epicenter of the constellation — the force that keeps every star aligned.

    - 🔘 **The Barycenter** → presents **gravity**
       - All data seeds emanate from the hub.